 Adapting to Climate Change

 Climate change poses a significant threat to agriculture, with rising temperatures, changing rainfall patterns, and increased frequency of extreme weather events.
 Farmers need to adapt to these changes by implementing climate-resilient practices.
-This includes selecting crop varieties that are tolerant to drought, heat, and flooding.
+So this includes selecting crop varieties that are tolerant to drought, heat, and flooding.
 It also involves implementing soil and water conservation measures to protect against soil erosion and water scarcity.

 Financial Management